 The Unspoken Rule: Your Dryer Should Be Twice the Size of Your Washer

-If you remember only one thing from this guide, let it be this: Your dryer’s capacity should be roughly double your washer’s capacity.
+If you only one thing from this guide, let it be this: Your dryer’s capacity should be roughly double your washer’s capacity.

 This is the golden rule of laundry pairs.
 Why?
 Wet clothes are compressed and heavy in the washer.
 When they move to the dryer, they need to expand, fluff up, and have room for hot air to tumble through them effectively.
 A dryer with about twice the cubic feet of space as your washer provides the perfect environment for this to happen.